The Green Book 2024-2025

 6. Scientific analysis of materials (SC)

-7. Bioarchaeology, part 1: plants, fauna, humans, diet and stable isotopes (AS)
+7. Bioarchaeology, part 2: plants, fauna, humans, diet and stable isotopes (ES)

-14. Visual and material culture - the Role of the Museum (LvB)
+13. Visual and Material Culture - the Role of the Museum (LvB) (Pitt Rivers Museum LT, followed by a visit to the Museum,)

 Contemporary themes at the intersection of archaeological and anthropological enquiry